SciML/Catalyst.jl/docs/src/inverse_problems/structural_identifiability.md

 ### Indicating known parameters
 In the previous case we assumed that all parameters are unknown, however, this is not necessarily true.
-If there are parameters which value's are known, we can supply these using the `known_p` argument.
-Indeed, this might turn other, previously unidentifiable, parameters identifiable.
-Let us consider the previous example, where we measure the concentration of $M$ only, but also happen to know the production rate of $E$ ($pₑ$):
+If there are parameters with known values, we can supply these using the `known_p` argument.
+Providing this additional information might also make other, previously unidentifiable, parameters identifiable.
+Let us consider the previous example, where we measure the concentration of $M$ only, but now assume we also know the production rate of $E$ ($pₑ$):
 ```example si1
 assess_identifiability(gwo; measured_quantities=[:M], known_p=[:pₑ], loglevel=Logging.Error)
 ```